rails/rails/guides/source/action_view_helpers.md

 truncate("<p>Once upon a time in a world far far away</p>", escape: false)
 # => "<p>Once upon a time in a wo..."
 ```

-where:

-- `length`: The maximum number of characters to return.
-- `separator`: A string or regexp used to find a breaking point at which to
-  truncate.
-By default, truncation can occur at any character in text.
-- `omission`: The string to append after truncating.
-Defaults to "...".
-- `escape`: Whether to escape the result.
-Defaults to true.

 See the [API
 Documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html#method-i-truncate)